alexcolls/alexcolls/README.md

 ## 🚀 About Me

 💼 **Software Engineer & Systems Architect** with a decade of experience as a quantitative trader and hedge fund manager.
-Passionate about electronic markets, high-frequency trading (HFT), and the intersection of finance and technology.
+Passionate about electronic markets, high-frequency trading (HFT), market making, automated options and stocks trading and the intersection of finance and technology.

 🧠 **Data Science & AI Expert** - Deep expertise in mathematics, physics, and cutting-edge AI technologies including embeddings, vector databases, semantic search, video processing, and real-time streaming (WebSockets).
 Building intelligent systems that push boundaries.